Your brand says a lot about you.

 1. Define your WHY

-Why this particular business, product, or service?
+Why am I investing in this particular business, product, or service?

 Identifying your WHY first will provide valuable insight into what will ultimately drive your brand.